-We see Dick lying dead in the circle before the cashier's are, Jack rising, pulling back from the body.
-He quickly limps around the reception area to the service hall.
+We see Dick lying dead in the circle before the cashier's area, Jack rising, pulling back from the body.
+Following Danny's scream, he quickly limps around the reception area to the service hall.

 It's difficult to tell here--indeed it's staged so we can't tell it here--but the ashcan that had been moved 90 degrees is already back in its place behind the pillar.